Lebanon Travel Advice, Embassies & Tourist Offices

 Areas where FCDO advises against travel

-FCDO advises against all travel to Lebanon.
-If you are currently in Lebanon we encourage you to leave now while commercial options remain available.
+FCDO continues to advise against all travel to Lebanon.
+If you are currently in Lebanon, we encourage you to leave, while commercial options remain available.

 Read FCDO advice on what to do if you’re affected by a crisis abroad and how to prepare.